MESC2004/TC2005B_Videogame/README.md

             2. Giant rats
             3. Chests

-_(example)_

 ### **Game Flow**

 1. From the title screen, the player can login or register new credentials.
-2. From the title screen, can click the 'Play' button to access stage selection (Tutorial, Challenge).
+2. From the title screen, can click the 'Play' button to access combat with their current deck.
-3. Initially, only the tutorial is available.
-After clearing it, challenge mode becomes available.
-4. Challenge mode rotates the decks that the AI opponent uses at random from a deck pool.
+4. AI and player decks are randomized at the beginning of each match, as well as when the discard pile is reinstated into the deck.
-5. The user can play challenge mode as many times as they want to increase their winrate.
+5. The user can play challenge mode as many times as they want.

-_(example)_

 ## _Development_